Infographics are everywhere around us: they are bright, fast to catch, and easy to understand.

 - present key performance indicators numbers in tall infographics

-- show a timeline by roadmap infographics by e.g. showing company history, product development or project milestones.
-See an example of other infographics we prepared for Dash Foundation – again all was designed in PowerPoint with use of our simple flat icons
+- show a timeline by roadmap infographics e.g. showing company history, product development, or project milestones.
+See an example of other infographics we prepared for Dash Foundation – again all were designed in PowerPoint with the use of our simple flat icons

-See our guide on how to change PowerPoint file into bitmap format that you can use for emailing:
+See our guide on how to change a PowerPoint file into bitmap format that you can use for emailing: